Wintermute0110/plugin.program.AEL.dev/KGDB.md

 **Casual user**

-This user has only a few games.
+This user has only a few games, no more than 100.
 Possibly all the ROMs are in a single directory.
 ```
 /home/user/ROMs/dino.zip
 /home/user/ROMs/qsound_hle.zip